Lacrymology/states/discourse/doc/pillar.rst

 discourse:timeout
 ~~~~~~~~~~~~~~~~~

 How long in seconds until a uWSGI worker is killed while running
 a single request.
-Default 30.

-Default: ``60`` by default of that pillar key.
+Default: ``120`` by default of that pillar key.

 discourse:smtp
 ~~~~~~~~~~~~~~